 Descendants of Benjamin

 7 The sons of Bela:

-Ezbon, Uzzi, Uzziel, Jerimoth, and Iri–five in all; heads of fathers’ houses, mighty men of valor; and they were listed by genealogy 22,034.
+Ezbon, Uzzi, Uzziel, Jerimoth, and Iri–five in all; heads of families, mighty men of valor and listed by genealogy, they were 22,034.

 8 The sons of Becher:

 Zemirah, Joash, Eliezer, Elioenai, Omri, Jeremoth, Abijah, Anathoth, and Alemeth.
 All these were the sons of Becher.
-9 They were listed by genealogy, after their generations, heads of their fathers’ houses, mighty men of valor, 20,200.
+9 They were listed by genealogy, after their generations, heads of their families, mighty men of valor; 20,200.

 Descendants of Naphtali

 13 The sons of Naphtali:

 Jahziel, Guni, Jezer, Shallum, the descendants of Bilhah.

 Asriel, whom his concubine the Aramitess bore.
 She bore Machir the father of Gilead.